-This course combines the opportunity to improve your writing skills with the development of a thorough understanding of the English language.
-In addition to studying how the language works in its spoken and written forms and the different kinds of English that exist today, the course provides structured support and guidance in the development of writing skills in various genres (the novel, the short story, poetry, drama, and non'fictional writing).
+This course combines the opportunity to improve your writing skills with the development of a thorough knowledge and understanding of the structure, history and usage of the English language.
+In addition to studying how the language works in its spoken and written forms, and the different kinds of English that exist today, the course provides structured support and guidance in the development of writing skills in various genres (the novel, the short story, poetry, drama, and non-ﬁctional writing).

 |Duration & Attendance||Qualification||Tuition fees||Fee type|

 |Bachelor of Arts (with Honours) - BA (Hons)||£9,250||European Fees|

 |Bachelor of Arts (with Honours) - BA (Hons)||£9,250||Home Fees|

 |Bachelor of Arts (with Honours) - BA (Hons)||£14,000||Overseas Fees|